Reel + Resume below.

-My third anthology in which I collect letters that people write to their body parts.
-This one will be published through Jessica Kingsley Publishers in April 2018.
-It focuses on fellow trans and nonbinary survivors of domestic violence and sexual assault.
-So far, the project has been featured in Teen Vogue, Huffington Post, Ms. Magazine, Bust Magazine, The Establishment, FTM Magazine, Logo’s New Now Next, and a print issue of Bitch Magazine.
-I’m also in the beginning stages of organizing a showcase co-curated with all the anthology participants to take place this fall at Gibney Dance.
+My third anthologyin which I collect letters that people write to their body parts.
+This one published through Jessica Kingsley Publishers late March 2018.
+It focuses on fellow trans and non-binary survivors of domestic violence and sexual assault.
+So far, the project has been featured in Teen Vogue, Huffington Post, Ms. Magazine, Bust Magazine, The Establishment, FTM Magazine, Logo’s New Now Next, a print issue of Bitch Magazine, as well as a showcase co-curated with all the anthology participants for Domestic Violence Awareness Month at Gibney Dance.
+This month, I am speaking at University of Pennsylvania and Middle Tennessee University on including trans voices in the #metoo movement.

 The first two anthologies included international tours of multi-media performances and storytelling workshops in the US, Canada, England, and Hungary, as well as a Survivor Support workshop series at colleges around the midwest as a part of Sexual Assault Awareness Month.